jrBordet/jrBordet.github.io/about.markdown

 permalink: /about/
 ---

 As Swift developers, we can ignore functional programming any longer?
+I guess that the answer is no.

-Well, the goal of this blog is to explore the fundamentals concepts of functional programming with Swift.
+So, the goal of this blog is to explore the fundamentals concepts of functional programming with Swift.

 <!--
 [jekyllrb.com](https://jekyllrb.com/)